Titcomb Basin Wind River Range

 Titcomb Basin, Wind River Range #66582 Purchase

-Shortly after the junction the trail approaches Lower Titcomb Lake’s rushing creek outlet.
+Shortly after the junction, the trail approaches Lower Titcomb Lake’s rushing creek outlet.
 To get by it makes a tight squeeze along a rock wall.
-On the other side of the wall the view opens wide onto a most unforgettable scene.
+On the other side of the wall, the view opens wide onto a most unforgettable scene.
 Here the trail winds its way through grassy meadows into a rugged landscape of massive peaks and lakes.
-It’s apparent that many hikers in awe of the scene have paused here to take it all in.
+It’s apparent that many hikers, in awe of the scene, have paused here to take it all in.
 To see it in pictures is one thing, but to stand there in person, feel the breeze on your face, and take in the sounds and smells is something that makes you feel incredibly alive!

 Lower Titcomb Lake

 After about an hour of wandering around and checking out all the nooks and crannies.
-I found a spot out of site of the trail on bare gravel, not ideal but sufficient.
+I found a spot out of sight of the trail on bare gravel, not ideal but sufficient.
 While scouting for a site I came across some photogenic groupings of wildflowers to work with later in the day.

 Titcomb Basin Wildflowers #66559 Purchase

 As the day wore on clouds closed in and the sky became gray.
-Nevertheless I still had to thoroughly check out the immediate area for evening photo compositions.
+Nevertheless, I still had to thoroughly check out the immediate area for evening photo compositions.
 One place I was eager to see was the terrain on the opposite side of the lake.
 There was a narrow channel in the lake just a little too wide to hop over.
 In it were some deep spots with a swift current which gave me pause to consider.
 It wouldn’t have been a big deal if I didn’t have expensive camera gear.
 However, at the time it didn’t look like it was worth taking the chance.

-In addition to the aforementioned wildflowers, about a half mile up the trail was an area of grassy wetlands along the lake.
+In addition to the aforementioned wildflowers, about a half-mile up the trail was an area of grassy wetlands along the lake.
 The winding channels and grassy hummocks made for perfect foreground elements to the backdrop of Fremont Peak.
 With several ideal spots lined up all I had to do was pray for good light.
 I found a suitable trailside boulder to relax on and kept a close watch on the sky.

 Enjoying the view #66543 Purchase